Skip to Main Content

 7. Colour-code your tests.

-Switch the colour of your exam and have another colour for rough work paper each time.
-Students who brought a smaller, white-coloured sheet to slip under their exam will be foiled.
+Switch the colour of your exam and have another colour for a rough work paper each time.
+Students who bring a smaller, white-coloured sheet to slip under their exam will be foiled.
 Make sure you use only pale colours that have a good contrast so students can read easily.

 8. Check in.